Belfast School Of Theology

 Portfolio 2000 words 50%Â

-Developing Practice II: Mission and Ministry
+Ministry Formation and Practice II: Collaborative Skills and Ministry Development

 Aims of the ModuleÂ

-Building on BBCT4302 (Developing Practice I) this module aims to facilitate the students ability to engage in critical understanding and evaluation of their development.
+Building on Ministry Formation and Practice I this module aims to facilitate the students ability to engage in critical understanding and evaluation of their development.
 With a focus on team skills, the student will develop skills, knowledge, attitudes and conduct in a real, practical context and reflect on personal and spiritual growth.
-It provides the opportunity to analyse ministry and disciple making and the relationship between theory and practice.Â
+It provides the opportunity to analyse collaborative skills and ministry formation and the relationship between theory and practice.

 Intended Learning OutcomesÂ